A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

-Even though the previous result did not say anything about the asymptotic behavior of solutions, under slightly stronger conditions we can prove that solutions do not blow up in finite time and in the defocusing case actually scatter.
-For some results it is convenient to assume that we are in the energy-supercritical range $N>4$.
+Even though the previous result did not deal with the asymptotic behavior of solutions, under slightly stronger conditions we can prove that solutions do not blow up in finite time and in several cases actually scatter.
+Some results only hold in the energy-supercritical range $N>4$.
+Also, for some estimates it is convenient to assume that $N$ is even.

+The key part is having a uniform bound on the solutions.
+Thus, these results also apply to the solutions described in Corollary \ref{critic}.